vovagorodok/ArduinoBleOTA/doc/ADVANCED.md

 It gives more RAM for application, but upload speed will be slower.

 ## Tuning
-Attribute size and buffer size can be tuned by:
+Attribute size and buffer size are predefined experimentally.
+Can be tuned by:
 ```
 build_flags =
 	-D BLE_OTA_ATTRIBUTE_SIZE=256